saivigneshmn/ml-project/README.md

-# ResNet50-DCT Feature Fusion for Automated Image Captioning in Telugu
+# ResNet50-DCT for Automated Image Captioning in Telugu

 ## Brief Description